 Dr Lafifa Jamal, robotics and mechatronics engineering professor at the University of Dhaka, said the alumni of the university's computer science and engineering department are working in every tech giant, such as Google, Microsoft, Amazon, Facebook, Uber, and LinkedIn.

 She said IT jobs were once dominated by Bangladesh University of Engineering and Technology (Buet) students but pupils of the University of Dhaka, Shahjalal University of Science and Technology, the University of Chittagong, and other engineering universities are also doing better now.

 Most of the tech companies have recruiting hubs in India, but Bangladeshi students are doing better abroad as they do not have better opportunities here, she added.

 Multinationals headed by Bangladeshis

-In April 1997, A (Rumee) Ali became the country head of ANZ Grindlays Bank Bangladesh, which merged with Standard Chartered Bangladesh in 2002.
+In April 1997, A (Rumee) Ali became the country head of ANZ Grindlays Bank Bangladesh, which was acquired by Standard Chartered Bangladesh in 2002.
 He served Standard Chartered Bangladesh as the CEO for over two years.